This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A ventilator is a machine that gives you oxygen and breathes for you when you cannot breathe well on your own.
 An endotracheal (ET) tube is put into your mouth or nose and attached to the ventilator.
 You may need a trach if an ET tube cannot be placed.
 A trach is a tube put through an incision and into your windpipe.

-Alcohol intoxication puts you at risk for disease and injury.
 Alcohol can damage your brain, liver, heart, kidneys, and lungs.
+Alcohol also increases your risk for certain cancers.
 You may be more likely to act violently when you are intoxicated.
 You may break the law, or harm yourself and others.
-Risky sexual behavior could lead to sexually transmitted diseases (STDs).
-Alcohol intoxication and poisoning can put you into a coma (sleep that you cannot wake up from) and may be life-threatening.
+Risky sexual behavior could lead to sexually transmitted infections (STIs).
+Alcohol intoxication and poisoning can put you into a coma and may be life-threatening.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.